gpudirect/libgdsync/README.md

 options nvidia NVreg_RegistryDwords="PeerMappingOverride=1;"
 ```

-After that, either reboot or manually unload then load the NVIDIA kernel
+After that, either reboot or manually reload the NVIDIA kernel
 module:
 ```shell
 # unload all kernel modules which depends on nvidia.ko